percona/pg_tde/documentation/docs/index/tde-limitations.md

     Only objects in the default tablespace are checked.
 Objects in other tablespaces are not evaluated by `pg_tde`.

     To move encrypted tables individually, use `ALTER TABLE ...
-SET TABLESPACE`.
+SET TABLESPACE`, which operates through SMGR and is compatible with `pg_tde`.

 ## Currently unsupported WAL tools